Your Commissioner - Your Voice

 • Enable the transition of the OPFCC to the Mayoral Combined Authority through project management support.

-• Prepare and submit new Safer Streets funding applications
+• Prepare and submit new funding applications.

-• Design and delivery of fair funding lobbying activity
+• Design and delivery of fair funding lobbying activity.

-• Contribute to the National Rural Crime Network
+• Contribute to the National Rural Crime Network.

 Assurance

-• Deliver scrutiny reviews
+• Deliver scrutiny reviews.

 Business Governance

-• Providing administrative support to projects
+• Provide administrative support to projects.

-Commissioning, Criminal Justice and Partnerships
+Commissioning, Criminal Justice and Partnerships – 2023/2024

 Quality impact diagram